 It is worth paying a little extra to go on the lighthouse tour.
 It gives you a great view of the museum grounds and the wildlife refuge that surrounds it.

-The grounds are located at Whitefish Point which is the closest American land mass to the shipwreck.
+The grounds are located at Whitefish Point which is the closest American landmass to the shipwreck.

 The museum has an admission fee, but the bell is the whole reason to go so you may as well pay it and go see it and all the other displays there.
 One thing to note, “The Wreck of the Edmund Fitzgerald” by Gordon Lightfoot plays on repeat in the main gallery.